MapStory/Content/README.md

 If you'd like to take on an idea, just assign it to yourself.
 Also, add any tags that you think are necessary or helpful.

-Track progress on your project in the [Waffle Board https://waffle.io/MapStory/Content]
+Track progress on your project in the Waffle Board: https://waffle.io/MapStory/Content